cuelee/pleiotropyPlot/README.md

 # pleiotropyPlot

-The pleiotropy plot is a tool designed to interpret SNP association studies obtained using pleio software ([link](https://github.com/hanlab-SNU/pleio)).
-To install the pleiotropyPlot on your local machine, please run the following commands in R:
+The `pleiotropy plot` is a tool designed to interpret SNP association studies obtained using `PLEIO` ([link](https://github.com/hanlab-SNU/pleio)).
+To install the R package on your local machine, please run the following commands in R:

 ```R
 install.packages("devtools")